aayushhks/omnipaxos/README.md

 `omnipaxos.go` contains example code that sends an RPC (`sendHeartBeats()`) and that handles an incoming RPC (`HBRequest()`).
 Your OmniPaxos peers should exchange RPCs using the labrpc Go package (source in `labrpc`).
 The Tester can tell `labrpc` to delay RPCs, re-order them, and discard them to simulate various network failures.
 While you can temporarily modify `labrpc`, make sure your OmniPaxos works with the original `labrpc`, since that's what we'll use to test and grade your assignment.
 Your OmniPaxos instances must interact only with RPC; for example, they are not allowed to communicate using shared Go variables or files.

-## A3: Ballot Leader Election
+## Ballot Leader Election

-### Task

-Implement OmniPaxos ballot leader election and heartbeats.
+Implementing OmniPaxos ballot leader election and heartbeats.
 The goal for A3 is for a single leader to be elected, for the leader to remain the leader if there are no failures, and for a new leader to take over if the old leader fails or if packets to/from the old leader are lost.
 Run `go test -run 3 -race` to test your A3 code.

 ### Hints